 Employment through CWSP allows students the flexibility of participating in either on-campus employment or in a community service work site.
 There are more than 20 agencies participating in the community service aspect of the work study program.
 Many of these organizations are directly related to LSU’s academic programs and offer students the opportunity to apply their skills and knowledge toward fulfilling social needs within the community.

 Students participating in CWSP can work up to 20 hours per week and earn up to $2,400 per year.
 Students earn an hourly wage and are paid bi-weekly.
 Students must be enrolled full-time and not be placed on academic probation to be eligible for employment through CWSP.
 Graduating seniors who are part-time in their final semester may have permission to work in a campus job.

 Job assignments are viewable on your myLSU account under Financial Services > Financial Aid > Work Study/President’s Student Aid.
 This will include information regarding your supervisor and department to which you have been assigned.

 To request a job transfer, click the button below and complete the requested information.
 You will receive an email notification regarding your new job assignment once the request is processed.

 Policy Statement 33 governs the employment of all students on the LSU campus, regardless of funding source.

 Additional work study opportunities are available to students who receive certain merit-based scholarships.
-View requirements for these programs on the Entering Freshman Scholarships page.
+View requirements for the President's Student Aid Program.